nazmul-titas/nazmul-titas/README.md

-- 👋 Hi, I’m @cryptic-fate
+- 👋 Hi, I’m @nazmul-titas
 - 👀 I’m interested in learning how to code
 - 🌱 I’m currently learning how to think like a coder
 - 💞️ I’m looking to collaborate on fintech